wwheastie/Space-Fighter-Fight-or-Flight/README.txt

 Summary:
 This program is a game made in C++ that the user controls a player at the bottom of the screen and shoots the monsters from coming down to the bottom of the screen.
-Read in game instructions before playing!
+Read in game instructions before playing!!

 How to Run Application:
 To run this application go to Release and run.exe